Developing Fair, Transparent and Sound Business and Anti-Corruption

 Our Group places importance on global efforts to ensure information security.
 In addition to preventing malware infection of endpoints including PCs, we are strengthening our countermeasures by introducing tools that can quickly detect and respond if infection or intrusion is allowed to occur.
 In addition, through the regular monitoring of communications by an outside security service, the introduction of an illegal connection detection system and other measures, we endeavor to prevent illegal access to our in-house network and forestall damage.
 We promote awareness-raising activities so that our employees follow our “procedures for the management of information system usage.“ To prevent the outflow of confidential information, we conduct the encryption of personal computer data taken outside the company, the distribution of an information security handbook, the implementation of e-learning, and so on.
 Furthermore, based on domestic security standards, we conduct surveys of security measures in overseas Group companies and give guidance to address vulnerabilities.

-Intellectual Property
+Protection of Intellectual Property

 Intellectual property strategy